microsoft/ace-ux-components/CONTRIBUTING.md

 npm install
 ```

+### Usage

+To use the components that are created in this repository, review the [component documentation](/documentation//Components.md) available.

 ### Code Reviews

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.